RebuildZoo/GANseries/readme.md

 ### Limitations
 - DCGAN increases the stability from the random dist *p(Z)* to the image dist *p(X)*, but the the relation btw *dz* and *dx* is still unclear, i.e., the invariance before and after mapping is not considered;
-- DCGAN improves the instability of the original GAN from the structural point of view, but later studies show that criterions have a greater influence (WGAN-gp).
+- DCGAN improves the instability of the original GAN from the structural point of view, but later studies show that criterions have a greater influence (WGAN-GP).

+## 02. WGAN-GP on MNIST
+> Q: How to make GAN more stable?
+<br/>A: Use better criterion.

+### Background
+### Deployment
+### Take Home
+### Limitations

-## 02. InfoGAN for MNIST
+## 03. InfoGAN on MNIST
 > Q: How to give each dimension meaning without supervision?
-A: Function is defined by structure.
+<br/>A: Function is defined by structure.

 ### Background
 Based on the DCGAN, InfoGAN modifies the GAN's objective to encourage it to learn interpretable and meaningful representations.
 This is done by maximizing the *mutual information* between a fixed small subset of the GAN’s noise variables and the observations.